capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 2. The user selects between six avatar options.
 3. The user selects a color-scheme for the selected avatar.
 4. User selects "Save Changes" button.
+5. User creates a valid account.

 ## Use Case 4 - Starting a Quest Solo
 A user wants to start a quest by themselves.
 1. From the homepage, the user selects "Create Quests" tab.
-2. A create quest pages dialog/page is present.
+2. A “Create Quests” section is present.
 The user selects "One Player".
 3. The user is prompted with the quest form.
 The user fills out a form for the following:
    - Quest Title
    - Coding Topic
    - Amount of problems